GitHubChung/blog/language-descriptions/finnish-language-profile.md

 >
 > Case endings are usually added to nouns, adjectives, pronouns and numerals (all together called NOMINALS), but they may also be added to verbs.
 >
-> - _Minä lähden Jyväskylä/än._ I'm going to Jyväskylä.
+> - *Minä lähden Jyväskylä/än.* I'm going to Jyväskylä.
-> - _Minä lähden kävele/mä/än._ I'm going 'walking' (= for a walk).
+> - *Minä lähden kävele/mä/än.* I'm going 'walking' (= for a walk).
 >
-> The verb form kävelemään literally means 'into walking', just as Jyväskylään means 'into (the town of) Jyväskylä'.
+> The verb form *kävelemään* literally means 'into walking', just as *Jyväskylään* means 'into (the town of) Jyväskylä'.
 Both forms contain the illative case ending of -än meaning 'into'.
 When complex sentences are formed, Finnish makes more use than English of such inflected non-finite verb forms.
 >
 > The grammatical object in Finnish is marked by a case ending.
-In the two following sentences the endings -n, -t, -a indicate 'this word is the object of the sentence' and tell something about its definiteness or indefiniteness.
+In the two following sentences the endings *-n*, *-t*, *-a* indicate 'this word is the object of the sentence' and tell something about its definiteness or indefiniteness.
 The rules governing the use of these endings are fairly complex.
 >
-> - _(Minä) ostan kirja/n ~ kirja/t ~ kirjo/j/a._ I (shall) buy a/the book ~ the books ~ books.
+> - *(Minä) ostan kirja/n ~ kirja/t ~ kirjo/j/a.* I (shall) buy a/the book ~ the books ~ books.
-> - _Tuomas näki auto/n ~ auto/t ~ auto/j/a._ Tuomas saw a/the car ~ the cars ~ cars.
+> - *Tuomas näki auto/n ~ auto/t ~ auto/j/a.* Tuomas saw a/the car ~ the cars ~ cars.

 ## Grammatical overview

 Main stress is fixed on the first syllable but it is not as strong as in English or Russian to the point of causing reduction of unstressed vowels.
 Finnish also differentiates between short and long sounds.
 Short sounds are expressed in print as single vowels or consonants.
 Long sounds are expressed in print as geminate vowels or consonants.
 Sandhi or changes of sounds at boundaries dividing words or morphemes is widespread in Finnish but rarely marked in writing.
 Changes in intonation can be used when emphasizing desired elements in a sentence.

 Finnish pronunciation is also affected by vowel harmony and consonant gradation.
-Vowel harmony is the principle where back vowels (i.e. a, o, u) do not occur in roots which consist of certain front vowels (i.e. ä, ö, y).
-The front vowels e and i can however occur in any word, regardless of the quality of its vowels.
+Vowel harmony is the principle where back vowels (i.e. *a*, *o*, *u*) do not occur in roots which consist of certain front vowels (i.e. *ä*, *ö*, *y*).
+The front vowels *e* and *i* can however occur in any word, regardless of the quality of its vowels.
 In compound words however, the principle of vowel harmony may appear violated, but analysis of a compound’s roots will show that each root adheres to the principle of vowel harmony.
-Vowel harmony may be violated outright in internationalisms regardless of whether they're compound words or not (e.g. _amatööri_ "amateur", _Olympialaiset_ "Olympic Games").
+Vowel harmony may be violated outright in internationalisms regardless of whether they're compound words or not (e.g. *amatööri* "amateur", *Olympialaiset* "Olympic Games").

-Consonant gradation can occur when the consonants k, p, and t begin the final syllable of a stem or root.
-The result of consonant gradation is a change in the quality or quantity of k, p or t (technically speaking, the addition of certain suffixes to that stem or root change the final syllable to an open one, or a short closed one, and thus cause consonant gradation with k, p or t)
+Consonant gradation can occur when the consonants *k*, *p*, and *t* begin the final syllable of a stem or root.
+The result of consonant gradation is a change in the quality or quantity of *k*, *p* or *t* (technically speaking, the addition of certain suffixes to that stem or root change the final syllable to an open one, or a short closed one, and thus cause consonant gradation with *k*, *p* or *t*)

 E.g.

-- _aikoa_ “to intend”; _aiomme_ “we intend” (_-k-_ in aikoa changes to zero (i.e. _-k-_ disappears) because the present tense suffix for the 1st person plural _-mme_ caused gradation of the hypothetical stem _aiko-_)
+- _aikoa_ “to intend”; _aiomme_ “we intend” (_-k-_ in *aikoa* changes to zero (i.e. _-k-_ disappears) because the present tense suffix for the 1st person plural _-mme_ caused gradation of the hypothetical stem _aiko-_)
 - _kauppa “a/the store”_; _kaupassa_ “in a/the store” (_-pp-_ in _kauppa_ changes to _-p-_ in _kaupassa_ because the inessive suffix _-ssa_ caused gradation of the hypothetical stem _kauppa-_)
 - _lähteä_ “to leave”; _lähden_ “I leave” (_-t-_ in _lähteä_ changes to _-d-_ in _lähden_ because the present tense suffix for the 1st person singular _-n_ caused gradation of the hypothetical stem _lähte-_)
-- _sänky_ “bed”; _sängyllä_ “on a/the bed” (_-k-_ of _-nk-_ in _sänky_ changes to _-g-_ of _-ng-_ in _sängyllä_ because the adessive suffix )-llä_ caused gradation of the hypothetical stem _sänky-_)
+- _sänky_ “bed”; _sängyllä_ “on a/the bed” (_-k-_ of _-nk-_ in _sänky_ changes to _-g-_ of _-ng-_ in _sängyllä_ because the adessive suffix *-llä* caused gradation of the hypothetical stem _sänky-_)
 - _ymmärtää_ “to understand”; _ymmärrätte_ “you understand” (2nd person plural or formal 2nd person singular) (_-t-_ of _-rt-_ in _ymmärtää_ changes to _-r-_ of _-rr-_ in _ymmärrätte_ because the present tense suffix for the 2nd person plural _-tte_ caused gradation of the hypothetical stem _ymmärtä-_)

 Finnish has four tenses (present, imperfect, perfect and pluperfect), two voices (active and passive), two numbers (singular and plural), and six moods (indicative, conditional, imperative, optative, potential, eventive).
 The last three moods however are either archaic or rarely used in speech.
 There are also four forms for the infinitive (some sources show five such forms).
 In addition, it does not use separate pronouns for “he” and “she”.